FIVEYOUNGWOO/IEEE-802.11n-CSI-Camera-Synchronization-Toolkit/README.md

 </table>

 # Miniaturization of H/W Setups for Portable Experimental Configuration
 * Our previous hardware setup consisted of a desktop-based configuration, which limited experimental flexibility in various environments.
 To this end, we miniaturized the conventional desktop-based setup into an embedded hardware system.
-We reduced computational and memory complexity by leveraging an embedded board(_Up-Squared Board_) compatible with the Intel 5300 WLAN card and eliminating unnecessary S/W modules such as various real-time WiFi signal analysis and visualization.
+We reduced computational and memory complexity by leveraging an embedded board(_Up-Squared Board_) compatible with the Intel 5300 WLAN card and eliminating unnecessary S/W modules such as various real-time WiFi signal analysis and visualization processes.
 The experimental results demonstrated that our portable configuration can successfully acquire synchronized multimodal data pairs.

 <table>
   <tr>